RabadanLab/ph_datasets/README.md

 ##### Chan, J., Carlsson, G., and Rabadan, R. Topology of viral evolution. _Proceedings of the National Academy of Sciences_ 110.46 (2013) 18566-18571. [[link]](http://www.pnas.org/content/110/46/18566.abstract)

 * `pnas2013/avian_HA_nt_concat_jukes_cantor.csv`: HA segment of influenza.
 Will have trivial topology.
-Provided as a distance matrix using a Jukes-Cantor metric arranged as a row vector.
+Provided as a distance matrix using a Jukes-Cantor metric arranged lower diagonal, column wise. [output of Matlab's `seqpdist`]
 * `pnas2013/avian_all_nt_concat_jukes_cantor.csv`: Concatenated segments of influenza.
 Will have nontrivial topology.
-Provided as a distance matrix using Jukes-Cantor metric arranged as a row vector.
+Provided as a distance matrix using Jukes-Cantor metric arranged lower diagonal, column wise. [output of Matlab's `seqpdist`]

 * HIV Dataset